-Neighborways are low-traffic streets that prioritize pedestrians, bicycles, and other non-vehicular traffic and offer a safer, more comfortable alternative to busy arterial streets.
+Neighborways are low-traffic streets that prioritize pedestrians, bicyclists, and other non-vehicular traffic and offer a safer, more comfortable alternative to busy arterial streets.
 Neighborways typically run through residential neighborhoods and use context-appropriate traffic calming tools to keep speeds slow and safe for all users.
 They aim to connect neighborhoods and feature clear signs and pavement markings to help people easily navigate through Pittsburgh.

-- Owned by the City of Pittsburgh
+- be owned by the City of Pittsburgh;

-- Have a maximum of two travel lanes
+- have a maximum of two travel lanes;

-- Have a speed limit of 25 miles per hour
+- have a speed limit of 25 miles per hour;

 Wayfinding Signage & Shared-Lane Markings